Chibuzothon/Final-Project/README.md

 -Creates a dataframe that focuses on the houses where the total number of bedrooms that is less than 9.

--Then it takes the average prices of the houses based on the number of bedrooms
+-Then it takes the average prices of the houses based on the number of bedrooms.

--Since the number of beds is an index in the dataframe, the index (bed count) was put into a column
+-Since the number of beds is an index in the dataframe, the index (bed count) was put into a column.
+Then shows the updated dataframe, with the price as a colunm and bed count as the other column.

--Plots a bar graph for the bedroom count vs average prices of the houses
+-Plots a bar graph for the bedroom count vs average prices of the houses based on bedroom count and displays the bar graph.

 *How to use Program: